-The study showed that the packaging materials had significant effect on the chemical compositions including the total carotenoid content and pasting properties (except peak time) but with no significant effect on functional properties (except bulk density and dispersibility) of the stored unripe plantain flours.
-There was also significant effect of storage periods on chemical compositions including the total carotenoid content, pasting (except for peak time and pasting temperature) and functional properties of the plantain flours.
-Varietal effect was observed in chemical compositions including the total carotenoid content and pasting properties (except peak viscosity and pasting temperature).
-Among the functional properties, it was only the bulk density, swelling power and water absorption capacity of the stored unripe plantain flour that were affected by the varieties.
+The study showed that the packaging materials had significant effect on the total carotenoid content of the plantain flours.
+Varietal effect was observed on the total carotenoid content of the flour.
 It is very important to add that the PEN retain more of the carotenoid at the 3 months of storage for both varieties, while the PPS retain more of the carotenoid at the 6 months of storage for both varieties.